systematic-magic/aop/front matter.rst

 ..
 Note::

 	Occassionally you can see a symbol (\*, #, \**, \*** etc) next to the author name together with affiliation number.
-This sybol is related to Author Notes. |br|
+This symbol is related to Author Notes. |br|
 	:ref:`Author Notes checks<author_notes>` can be found below.

 3. Affiliation text
 -------------------

 3.1.
 Check that each affiliation text contains separate text number.
-If you see an affiliation text containing more than one country, then it is a good indication that you see several affilation texts groupped together.
+If you see an affiliation text containing more than one country, then it is a good indication that you see several affiliation texts grouped together.
 This should be corrected.
 As a rule of thumb: one affiliation text should have one number.

 .. image:: /_static/html_2_texts_1_number.png
    :alt: One affiliation for all authors